Kifahnaseer/phase-1-javascript-project-mode/README.md

 Creating a new project folder and index.js ,index.html and style.css files.
 Using a public API to fetch .

 ## Running
+The project will run when you use the Go Live server.

 ## Description
 As a user, I can: